thetonymaster/fortinet-go-client/README.md

 ## TODO

-- Command line allows you to choose between client and server mode
+- Multiplex messages to be proxied
-- Better logging in order to now the activities being performed
+- Detect changes to proxylist.txt
 - Analyze the traffic on each client node
 - OpenGL charts